 Computer Competency – Some employees might not be too comfortable using computers, especially if their jobs don’t require them to.
 Therefore even if the software is user friendly, the very idea of using the software can be daunting and demotivating for some.
 Therefore these employees are likely to learn a lot less than they would from a physical course.

 Technology within your company – How many of your staff already have the tools required to undertake eLearning?
-If you will need to provide a number of devices for your staff than it may well increase the cost per delegate beyond the other methods.
-However if the amount of devices you need to supply is minimal, than it could be the option for you.
+If you will need to provide a number of devices for your staff then it may well increase the cost per delegate beyond the other methods.
+However, if a number of devices you need to supply is minimal, then it could be the option for you.

 Staff Computer Skills – How many of the learners are skilled with computers? eLearning can be daunting for those that are at beginners levels and as mentioned before, can demotivate them to use it.
 Therefore make sure that your learners are happy to learn this way before making that final decision.